telerik/fiddler-everywhere-docs/user-guide/rules.md

 - You can explicitly apply a rule for captured traffic by using the **Play** button (executes the rule on current sessions).
 - By default, the [**Unmatched Requests Passthrough**](#unmatched-requests-passthrough) is turned off, and it won't block a request even if the rule condition is not satisfied.
 - The rules in the **Rules Queue** are executed with priority based on their position in the queue.
 Use **Demote** and **Promote** buttons to change a rule position (and priority) in the queue.
-- Note that some rules might trigger [a final action](#final-and-non-final-actions), which will stop executing any other rules with lower priority.
+- Some rules might trigger [a final action](#final-and-non-final-actions), which will stop executing any other rules with lower priority.

 ### Rules Priority